scottprahl/iad/README.md

 > For Windows, there are executable binaries `ad.exe` and `iad.exe` compiled using [MinGW-w64](https://mingw-w64.org/doku.php).
 These apps can be run using the `Command Prompt` application `cmd.exe`.
 These binaries are packaged in a separate `iad-win` distributions on [github](https://github.com/scottprahl/iad/releases) or [omlc](https://omlc.org/software/iad/).

-### Inverting many points
+### Inverting spectral data

-Usually one wants the optical properties over an entire spectrum.
+Often one wants the optical properties over an entire spectrum.
 A good example was recently provide by @anishabahl.
 This measurement was made with a spectrophotometer equipped with a dual beam integrating sphere.
-The [input data](https://github.com/scottprahl/iad/blob/master/docs/phantom-with-no-slides.rxt) looks like this
+The [input data](https://github.com/scottprahl/iad/blob/master/docs/phantom-with-no-slides.rxt) looks includes the total reflection and transmission as well a header that describes the experiment.
+The reflection and transmission data look like this

 ![r and t graph](https://github.com/scottprahl/iad/blob/master/docs/phantom-with-no-slides-RTU.svg)

-The option `i 8` indicates that light is incident on the sample at an angle of 8°, `-X` indicates that a sphere with dual beams was used, and `-g 0.9` indicates  the default scattering anisotropy.
-Note that in the PDMS file, the index off refraction of the sample changes with every data point
+The input file is processed with

 ```bash
     iad -X -i 8 -g 0.9 phantom-with-no-slides.rxt
 ```

+The option `i 8` indicates that light is incident on the sample at an angle of 8°, `-X` indicates that a sphere with dual beams was used, and `-g 0.9` indicates  the default scattering anisotropy.
+Note that in the PDMS file, the index off refraction of the sample changes with every data point

-which should produce [a file](https://github.com/scottprahl/iad/blob/master/docs/phantom-with-no-slides.txt) that when plotted looks like
+This command will produce an [output file](https://github.com/scottprahl/iad/blob/master/docs/phantom-with-no-slides.txt) that when plotted looks like

 ![calculated mua](https://github.com/scottprahl/iad/blob/master/docs/phantom-with-no-slides-mua.svg)